SamuelSacco/JavaScriptProject/README.md

 # Code Snippets
 ## recursiveDFS
 The depth-first search algorithm is used to traverse or search data structures such as trees and graphs.
 I use it to traverse the tiles.
-Before backtracking, the algorithm starts at the root node and explores as far as feasible down each branch.
+Before backtracking, the algorithm starts at the root node and explores as far as possible down each "branch".

 ```js
 const _recursiveDFS = (tile) => {